What is GHG Protocol?

-GHG Protocol provides training opportunities and capacity-building support on its standards and tools.
-In addition, GHG Protocol offers companies and organizations the opportunity to apply for the “Built on GHG Protocol” mark that recognizes sector guidance, product rules, and tools that are in conformance with GHG Protocol standards.
+We offer online training on our standards and tools, as well as the “Built on GHG Protocol” review service, which recognizes sector guidance, product rules and tools that are in conformance with GHG Protocol standards.

-The GHG Protocol Initiative arose when WRI and WBCSD recognized that an international standard for corporate GHG accounting and reporting would be necessary in light of evolving climate change policy.
-Together with large corporate partners such as British Petroleum and General Motors, in 1998 WRI introduced a report called, “Safe Climate, Sound Business.”
+GHG Protocol arose when WRI and WBCSD recognized the need for an international standard for corporate GHG accounting and reporting in the late 1990s.
+Together with large corporate partners such as BP and General Motors, in 1998 WRI published a report called, “Safe Climate, Sound Business.”
 It identified an action agenda to address climate change that included the need for standardized measurement of GHG emissions.

 Similar initiatives were being discussed at WBCSD.
-In late 1997, WRI senior managers met with WBCSD officials and an agreement was reached to launch an NGO-business partnership to address standardized methods for GHG accounting in 1998.
-WRI and WBCSD then convened a core steering group comprised of members from environmental groups (such as WWF, Pew Center on Global Climate Change, The Energy Research Institute) and from industry (such as Norsk Hydro, Tokyo Electric, Shell) to guide the multi-stakeholder standards development process.
+In late 1997, WRI senior managers met with WBCSD officials and an agreement was reached to launch an NGO-business partnership to address standardized methods for GHG accounting.
+WRI and WBCSD convened a core steering group comprised of members from environmental groups (such as WWF, Pew Center on Global Climate Change, The Energy Research Institute) and industry (such as Norsk Hydro, Tokyo Electric, Shell) to guide the multi-stakeholder standard development process.

-The Paris Agreement, adopted within the United Nations Framework Convention on Climate Change (UNFCC) in December 2015, marks a historic turning point in global climate action.
-It commits all countries to limit global temperature rise, adapt to changes already occurring, and regularly increase efforts over time.
-GHG Protocol is developing standards, tools and online trainings that help countries and cities track progress towards their climate goals.
+The Paris Agreement, adopted within the United Nations Framework Convention on Climate Change (UNFCC) in December 2015, commits participating all countries to limit global temperature rise, adapt to changes already occurring, and regularly increase efforts over time.
+GHG Protocol is developing standards, tools and online training that helps countries and cities track progress towards their climate goals.